zeronines/zerodownsw-update/README.md

 tar xvf zdsupdate.tar

 3.)
-Run the update sxript from an elevated user
+Run the update script from an elevated user

 sudo ./update.sh